4bitFox/hisense_a7cc/README.md

+# Developer Settings
+Differently to other phones you have to spam-click Kernel version: Settings -> About Phone -> spam Kernel version

 # Recovery + Wipe user data
 So far ```fastboot -w``` hasn't seemed to work so I delete userdata trough recovery: